 United States of America

 Joe Biden became the 46th president of the USA on 20th January.
-Prior to which, events such as the Capitol riots and the call to action to have mass protests against the election’s validity in every state capital are evidence of a divided nation.
+Before this, events such as the Capitol riots and the call to action to have mass protests against the election’s validity in every state capital are evidence of a divided nation.

 Although the inauguration ceremony in Washington DC ran, for the most part, smoothly with the noticeable absence of Trump and his followers, the lack of Trump[ism] should not be overlooked.